funcool/promesa/doc/executors.md

 ### `pmap` (experimental)

-This is a simplified `clojure.core/pmap` analogous function that allows execute a potentially computationally expensive or io bound functions in parallell.
+This is a simplified `clojure.core/pmap` analogous function that allows execution of a potentially computationally expensive or IO bound functions in parallel.

-It returns a lazy chunked seq (uses the clojure's default chunk size:
-32) and the maximum parallelism is determined by the provided executor.
+It returns a lazy chunked seq (uses Clojure's default chunk size of 32) and the maximum parallelism is determined by the provided executor.

 Example: